Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 Stay away of unknown areas like the outer ring of the city.
 Those zones are the ones that suffer from ocassional shootings of minor drug dealers.
 If you plan to visit zones close to the city (Like Teotihuacan pyramids, for example) plan your time to get in the bus at 8:00 AM, and return at 6:00 PM tops so you can be inside the metro station at that time.
 Metro Stations are quite safe once you are inside there.

-Have an excellent trip! over 8 years agoAnswered by Mike Garcia via WorldNomads.com
+Have an excellent trip! about 9 years agoAnswered by Mike Garcia via WorldNomads.com

 Traveled to Mexico City 4 months ago, is a great place.
 Y recommend staying at the "Polanco" zone, near "Chapultepec" park.
 I stayed at the Fiesta Americana Grand.
 I felt very secure because there were a lot of police officers everywere in that zone.
 You can visit many places where for the most part you'll be safe: Polanco, Colonia Roma, Reforma, La Condesa.
 If you go to downtown (Zocalo) make sure to do it in the day.

 - Don't let people see your wallet/cash